Cook Like Czechs

 Jump to Recipe

-If you have a few extra ripe tomatoes on hand and are wondering what to do with them, make tomato soup.
-It's quick and easy, and the result will be a pleasant surprise.
-Fresh tomatoes and the proper preparation will give the soup the desired taste; simply follow the instructions in my recipe!
+If you have a few extra ripe tomatoes and are wondering what to do with them, make tomato soup.
+It's quick and easy, and the result will pleasantly surprise you.
+Fresh tomatoes and proper preparation will give the soup the desired taste; just follow the instructions in my recipe!

 Fresh tomato soup served in a bowl with cheesetoast.